ROCm/composable_kernel/docs/API_Reference_Guide.rst

 Kernels For Flashattention
 ---------------------------

 The Flashattention algorithm is defined in :cite:t:`dao2022flashattention`.
-This sections lists the classes that are used in the CK GPU implementation of Flashattention.
+This section lists the classes that are used in the CK GPU implementation of Flashattention.

 **Gridwise classes**